-Previously, I was CTO of financial software firm TIM Group, using agile methods to build web applications for the world's largest investment banks and hedge funds.
-I have thirteen years of inspirational management experience, including building a technology organisation from nothing to 49 people while retaining unusually high levels of quality and resilience.
+Previously, I was CTO of financial software firm TIM Group, using agile methods to build web applications for the world's largest investment banks and hedge funds and building the Technology organisation from nothing to 49 people while retaining unusually high levels of quality and resilience.
 After that I was CTO at the flash sales company Secretsales, implementing and improving methods for releasing new features several times a day as well as moving to Amazon Web Services to save £250,000 per year, driving over 50% of revenue from mobile devices using responsive design, and building the first successful flash sales loyalty programme in the UK.

 You can see the details in my curriculum vitae (CV in PDF format).
 I enjoy discussing all aspects of software development, so please email me to discuss further.

 I enjoy providing informal advice and help to startups of all kinds, in industries from energy trading to dog grooming.
-Email me if you would like to come to Notting Hill for coffee and a brainstorm about your startup.
+Email me if you would like to come to Clerkenwell for coffee and a brainstorm about your startup.
 If you are not able to meet up with me, you might be interested in these notes on startups who get advice from me and how that advice works out for them.